 If breaking your workday into time increments isn’t effective, try breaking it into project-oriented increments.
 While it might seem daunting to fill out 19 TPS reports or whatever, it’s definitely not daunting to fill out just one.
 It’s much easier to stay focused when the finish line is in view, so you might as well bring the finish line a little closer.
 After finishing the project, give yourself a well-deserved break and start the process over again.

 Keeping a visible row of bookmarks on your browser makes it very difficult to stay on task.
 All you have to do is click a box, and boom, you’re cruising up the on-ramp of the Internet Superhighway.
 A good roadblock is to simply turn off your bookmarks bar by hitting Crtl+Shift+B (if you use Google Chrome).
 Hiding the bookmarks bar in Firefox is a little trickier, but doable.
 With your bookmarks gone, you’ll need to actually type your favorite time-wasting websites into the address bar, giving you more time to think through your choices.
 You might also delete your browsing history, so the URL doesn’t automatically fill in when you type it.
 (You should probably do that anyway.
-Uou know, for reasons.)
+You know, for reasons.)

 Forget coworkers and silly videos — hunger can be the most distracting thing of all.
-To combat the beast within, keep an array of (preferably healthy) snacks within reach and don’t skip mealtimes.
+To combat the beast within, keep an array of (preferably healthy) snacks within reach, and don’t skip mealtimes.
 Pro-tip: Opt for snacks that don’t get your fingers dirty, as that could create a rough situation for your keyboard.

 No matter where you work, you’re likely to get stir crazy.
 Instead of chaining yourself to your desk until you finish, which doesn’t really work, take a few minutes to get up and get out.
 A bit of fresh air will help clear your mind so you can think up better ways to approach your project.
 Also, it’s good to get up and walk around every once in a while; sitting for too long can seriously impact your health.

 In an effort to help people maintain focus, folks have developed all sorts of online productivity services.
 The productivity apps and add-ons that will help you the most depend on your particular productivity demons.
 Timeneye pays attention to exactly what you spend time on, and can supposedly shame you into staying on task.
 Self-Control makes it easy to block out the sites that absorb the most time.
-Here are some of our favorites.

 Discovering how to stay focused at work is a constant, frustrating enterprise.
 Though each of the above suggestions can be helpful on their own, odds are they will break down at one time or another.
 The best way to maintain focus is to employ all the suggestions simultaneously while discovering a few of your own.
 Thanks for reading.
 Now, get back to work!